 On match days, special buses are laid on from various points around the region, including Hasselt – some may stop at Genk station.
 Return tickets are €3.

-The Ticketshop (Tue-Fri 10am-1pm, 3pm-7pm, Sat 10am-4pm, match days until noon) is by the main office at the stadium.
+The Ticketshop (Tue-Fri 10am-1pm, 3pm-7pm, Sat 10am-noon, match days until noon) is by the main office at the stadium.
 There is also distribution online.

-Season-ticket holders fill the Staantribune and several other sectors of the ground – unless the visiting team is pretty modest, availability could be at a premium just turning up on spec before kick-off.
+Season-ticket holders fill the Staantribune and several other sectors of the ground – unless the visiting team is pretty modest, availability may be at a premium just turning up on spec before kick-off.

-Rows of replica shirts fill the Fanshop by the reception doors, open Tue-Sat 10am-noon, 1pm-6pm and before and after home games.
+Rows of replica shirts fill the Fanshop by the reception doors, open Tue-Sat 10am-noon, 1pm-6pm, and 2hrs before and 1hr after home games.